2019-2020 CATECHETICAL THEME

-This year, the Church will celebrate Catechetical Sunday on September 16, 2018.
-The 2018 theme will be “Enlisting Witnesses for Jesus Christ.”
+This year, the Church will celebrate Catechetical Sunday on September 15, 2019.
+The 2019 theme will be “Stay With Us.”
 Those who the Community has designated to serve as catechists will be called forth to be commissioned for their ministry.
 Catechetical Sunday is a wonderful opportunity to reflect on the role that each person plays, by virtue of Baptism, in handing on the faith and being a witness to the Gospel.
 Catechetical Sunday is an opportunity for all to rededicate themselves to this mission as a community of faith.

 A Catechist’s Prayer